-The reason freshwater fish cannot survive in saltwater and vice versa has a lot to do with a property of a liquid called tonicity.
+The reason freshwater fish cannot survive in saltwater and vice-versa has a lot to do with a property of any liquid called tonicity.
 In simple words, it is the ability of a solution to exert osmotic pressure upon a membrane.

 Tonicity comes in three types: hypertonic, hypotonic and isotonic.
 For the scope of this article, we are only interested in the first two.

-On the other hand, fresh water is hypotonic to the fish that live in it, i.e., the salt content in their body is higher than the salt content of the water surrounding them.
-Due to osmosis, therefore, water continuously flows into their body (i.e., the area of high solute concentration, salt being the solute, in this case).
+On the other hand, freshwater is hypotonic to the fish that live in it, i.e., the salt content in their body is higher than the salt content of the water surrounding them.
+Due to osmosis, therefore, water continuously flows into their body (the area of high solute concentration, salt being the solute, in this case).